apache/celeborn/README.md

 See more detail in [CONFIGURATIONS](docs/configuration.md)

 ### Support Spark Dynamic Allocation
-We provide a patch to enable users to use Spark with both dynamic allocation and Remote Shuffle Service.
+We provide a patch to enable users to use Spark with both Dynamic Resource Allocation(DRA) and Celeborn.
 For Spark2.x check [Spark2 Patch](assets/spark-patch/RSS_RDA_spark2.patch).
 For Spark3.x check [Spark3 Patch](assets/spark-patch/RSS_RDA_spark3.patch).